braph-software/BRAPH-2/tutorials/data/tut_ba/readme.md

 > **Figure 7.
 Brain atlas visualization**
 > Plotting the nodes of a brain atlas on a 3D brain surface.

 This new window has a large toolbar that allows you to change the visualization of the atlas.
 We suggest you try the different options to understand how they change the figure.
-Importantly, within this menu, there is one option called ``Settings Brain Surface'' (highlighted in Figure 8a), which opens the settings window shown in Figures 8b-c.
+Importantly, within this menu, there is one option called "Settings Brain Surface" (highlighted in Figure 8a), which opens the settings window shown in Figures 8b-c.

 <img src="fig08.jpg" alt="Visualize the brain atlas">

 > **Figure 8.
 Visualize the brain atlas**
-> **a** The ``Settings Brain Surface'' button in the toolbar opens **b**-**c** A window with the settings available for this brain figure.
+> **a** The "Settings Brain Surface" button in the toolbar opens **b**-**c** A window with the settings available for this brain figure.

 The settings window allows you to optimize how the brain regions included in your analysis are visualized.
 This is often included as a first figure in a manuscript.